mpvnet-player/mpv.net/docs/Manual.md

 Usage of the media info library instead of mpv to access media information.
 Default: yes (mpv.net specific option)

+#### --history-filter

+Semicolon separated list of paths to be excluded from the history log feature.

 #### --video-file-extensions=\<string\>

 Video file extensions used to create file associations and used by the auto-load-folder feature.